Bayesian Protein Sequence and Structure Alignment: Mathematical formulation: unlabelled shape analysis

+In this section, we formulate the problem as one of (unlabelled) statistical shape analysis, and review some of the relevant literature in this area.

 Mathematically, a protein can be represented as a configuration of $m$ points, $\{\bx_j\}_{j=1}^m$, $\bx_j \in \mathbb{R}^3$.
-For example, the points often represent the locations of the $C_\alpha$ (alpha-carbon) atoms.
+For example, the points often represent the locations of the $C_\alpha$ (alpha-carbon) atoms of the amino acids.
 The problem is then to align this configuration with that of another protein $\{\by_k\}_{k=1}^n$.
-That is, we seek a rigid body transformation of the $y$ points such that
+That is, we seek a rigid body transformation such that